nachoesmite/vlab1/deployment/README.md

    2. Configure the dictionary pod command as follows:
       1. Command: /app/dictionary
       2. Arguments
-         1. "-a assets" specifies the dictionaries asset directory.
+         1. `-a assets` specifies the dictionaries asset directory.
-         2. "-d words.txt" specifies a dictionary to use.
+         2. `-d words.txt` specifies a dictionary to use.
    3. Make sure your dictionary container exposes port *4000*
    4. Configure the dictionary services as follows:
       1. Service type: *ClusterIP*